wekesaryan/Cyber-security-notes/Digital_forensics-&-incidence-responce.md

-# Computer Forensics Notes

-- A specialized field that investigates cyber incidents by collecting, analyzing, and preserving digital evidence to understand the nature of an attack, identify perpetrators, and prevent future incidents.
+A specialized field that investigates cyber incidents by collecting, analyzing, and preserving digital evidence to understand the nature of an attack, identify perpetrators, and prevent future incidents.

 - Cyber crime - crime conducted via the internet or any computer network.

-# Applications of Forensics
+## Applications of Forensics

 - Legal investigations
 - Corporate security incidents
 - Cybersecurity research.

-# LAWs
+## LAWs

 - Federal Information Security Management Act(FISM)
 - Gramm-Leach Bliley Act(GLBA)